-- Relieves pain, itching, tenderness of scars
+- Relieves pain, itching, and tenderness through stages of scar healing

 - Reduces inflammation

-- Softens the scar
+- Effectively shrinks, flattens, and fades the scar

 Avogel’s soft, flexible hydrogel sheeting uses the natural adhesive and flexible properties of water, which allows it to conform to the irregularities of the scar and stay in place with minimal additional attachment.
 Avogel works by acting as a barrier to prevent heat and water loss through the skin, which increases scar hydration and temperature.
 The trapped moisture helps to soften the scar, making it easier to remodel as the hydrogel increases the skin’s permeability for drug delivery.
 The increased temperature brings a fourfold increase in the activity of the main scar degradation enzyme, collagenase.
 For more information, please see our list of related scientific publications.